Sakshi-Deshwal/Retail-Sales-Analysis-Dashboard/Readme.md

 * **Total Orders:** 9800
 * **Average Order Value:** $230.77

-These KPIs provide a quick overview of overall business performance.
+These KPIs were used to evaluate overall business performance and identify revenue efficiency and customer purchasing behavior.

 ---